carlosdp/fal-rs/README.md

 The crate comes with several optional features:

 - `image` (enabled by default): Provides image processing capabilities using the `image` crate
-- `endpoints` (enabled by default): Includes pre-generated endpoint modules for fal.ai services
+- `endpoints` (enabled by default): Includes pre-generated endpoint modules for fal.ai services.
+FAL has hundreds of endpoints, growing by the day, so disabling this feature will reduce compile time.

 ## Generating Endpoint Modules